BespinEngineering/simple-data-generator/README.md

 # Simple Data Generator for BigData
 The purpose of this project is to ingest some sample data into SQL and NON-SQL products like Elasticsearch, Clickhouse and others.
-If you have a model in mind, but aren't ready to build piplines or deploy write code to index/insert data, this project might help you.
+If you have a model in mind, but aren't ready to build pipelines or deploy write code to index/insert data, this project might help you.

-It's multithreaded engine so you can generate a fair amount of load.
+The engine is multithreaded, so you can generate a fair amount of load.
-It's a refactor of ajpahl1008/sample-data-generator eliminating code for each new workload.
 It's completely YAML driven.
 Yay Yaml!!!

 Advice: Although this code is scalable and multithreaded, it's primary purpose is to generate data not a benchmarking tool.
 Yet.